toji/toji.dev/webgpu-best-practices/img-textures.md

 And, done!
 Moving on!
 With WebGPU, on the other hand things are... significantly less simple.

 WebGPU requires you to explicitly set every mipmap level of each texture.
-For some texture types, like compressed textures, it's common to store each mip level separately in the file itself, which makes it relatively easy to populate the full mip chain, but when your image source is a JPEG/PNG/Canvas/etc you're stuck either not using mipmapping at all or generating the mipmaps yourself at runtime.
+For some texture types, like compressed textures, it's common to store each mip level separately in the file itself, which makes it relatively easy to populate the full mip chain, but when your image source is a Web Image/Canvas/etc you're stuck either not using mipmapping at all or generating the mipmaps yourself at runtime.

 There's a myriad of ways that you can choose to generate mipmaps, with some of the fancier native libraries going so far as to do single-pass, compute shader-based, custom filtered downsampling.
 Chances are, though, if you simply want your textures to not sparkle when you move around your scene you'll be just fine with a much simpler solution.